 Remote sensing reduces risks to field teams by putting an eye in the sky so boots aren’t always on the ground

 Remote sensing techniques—particularly using aerial imagery and object-based image analysis (OBIA)—have been used in many different fields to collect data.
 Here, it would be implemented through yearly aircraft flyovers and used to complement the existing on-site revegetation monitoring.
-We pitched the idea to our partners, Chevron, and with their library of high-resolution imagery, pretty soon we were monitoring larger areas, reducing costs, and improving field team safety.
+We pitched the idea to our project partners, and with their library of high-resolution imagery, pretty soon we were monitoring larger areas, reducing costs, and improving field team safety.
 Using OBIA, the imagery is segmented into objects with similar spectral reflectance (colour, brightness), shape, and size.
 This allows cover values to be attributed to specific classes such as grass species, shrubs, and bare soil.

 We're better together

 Partner with us today to change how tomorrow looks.
 You’re exactly what’s needed to help us make it happen in your community.Contact Us

 Work with passionate people who are experts in their field.
 Our teams love what they do and are driven by how their work makes an impact on the communities they serve.Join the Team